Acizza/srfinder/README.md

-ac       | Two-letter continent | Only display routes that arrive at the specified continent dest     | ICAO code            | Only display routes that arrive at the specified airport type     | closed, heliport, small, medium, large | Only display routes that are one of the specified airport types
+ac       | Two-letter continent | Only display routes that arrive at the specified continent dest     | ICAO code            | Only display routes that arrive at the specified airport type     | closed, heliport, small, medium, large | Only display routes that are one of the specified airport types sort     | time, name, icao     | Sorts the output of the filtered routes by the specified type in descending order

 Here are several examples of the filters in action: